tehtbl/ansible-role-bootstrap/README.md

 IMAGE="debian" TAG="stable" tox
 ```

-Or you can test multiple versions of Ansible, and select images:
+Or you can test multiple versions of Ansible, and select the correct images:

 Tox allows multiple versions of Ansible to be tested.
-To run the default
-(namespace: `tehtbl`, image: `ubuntu`, tag: `latest`) tests:
+To run the default (namespace: `tehtbl`, image: `ubuntu`, tag: `latest`) tests:

 ```
 tox